warengonzaga/hashnode-blog-backup/cl2c1g5fh082qx5nv9wljfbx1.md

 ---

 You are probably here because you have a Windows machine that is getting slower and slower.
 Doing maintenance and optimization on your own requires time, research, and knowledge to do it right and avoid having additional Windows issues.
-I promise I know the pain of having a Windows machine and doing maintenance! 😅
+I know the pain of having a Windows machine and doing maintenance. 😅

 ![pain](https://media.giphy.com/media/4VUiK7uleZ7BcP21Sx/giphy.gif align="left")

-Let me share one story with you, one time I tried to do basic cleaning to my Windows machine using **Disk Cleanup** and I checked all the items there and delete them so I can free up some space.
+Let me share one story with you; one time, I tried to do basic cleaning to my Windows machine using Disk Cleanup, and I checked all the items there and deleted them so I could free up some space.
 Do you know what happened? --- **Blue Screen of Death** shows! 🤦‍♂️

 ![microsoft](https://c.tenor.com/-aZGk99QVM8AAAAC/space-force-microsoft.gif align="left")

 With this wonderful experience using Windows, I motivated myself to learn how to effectively do maintenance and optimization without breaking my computer.
-I know that's a funny reason but that's my inspiration, that's why I created a tool that automates the optimization and maintenance of a Windows computer. 🤘
+I know that's a funny reason, but that's my inspiration; that's why I created a tool that automates the optimization and maintenance of a Windows computer. 🤘

 ## 🧹 Cleaning Tool